Choose from four volunteer options for the ultimate personal and professional development experience. Dive in, make a difference and learn new skills.

 After service, you will receive:

-Segal AmeriCorps Education Award of over $6,000 to use on future educational expenses or to pay back qualified student loans
+Segal AmeriCorps Education Award of over $7,000 to use on future educational expenses or to pay back qualified student loans (Summer of Service graduates will receive a prorated Segal Education Award of approximately $1,550 for completing a term of Summer of Service with NCCC)

 Competitive job edge in your job search, including access to a network of over 700 Employers of National Service